kubernetes/enhancements/keps/sig-api-machinery/3920-finish-feature-flags/README.md

 admins without access to apiserver's command line could turn it on.
 (Secondary goals)

-#### Story: Feature which takes additional config on command line
+#### Story: NodeSwap

-TODO: find actual example
+NodeSwap is a Kubelet feature.
+If it is enabled, then the command line flag `--failSwapOn` must be `false` (or kubelet will fail to start).

-Feature X requires or permits additional command line flags.
-If these flags are present when the feature isn't on, the binary fails to start.
-Therefore Feature X and others like it are not good candidates for reading their desired state live from the API, as this could cause the binary to be unable to start.
+Generally, this case is when some Feature X has some requirement for other command line flags.
+If these flags don't correspond to the feature state, the binary fails to start.
+Such features are not good candidates for reading their desired state live from the API, as this could cause the binary to be unable to start.

 #### Story: New Volume Source type